-- Research has found consistent evidence of effectiveness of drug consumption rooms (DCRs) in reducing harms associated with drug use, particularly high-risk injection behaviours.
-Provision of sterile equipment to reduce infection transmission is a core function. - DCRs have contributed to lower rates of fatal overdoses. - Areas where DCRs are operating have had reductions in public drug consumption and publicly discarded drug-related litter, e.g. syringes. - People who use drugs are more likely to use a DCR if they are homeless, or without a fixed address. - DCRs have been used to provide people who use drugs with education on safer drug use, access to medical services and referrals to other health and social care services.
-Staff build harm reduction principles into all their conversations with clients. - Some studies have shown that DCRs have decreased incidences of syringe and pipe sharing, though this is not consistent across all research. - Ambulance call-outs for overdoses are generally reduced in the vicinity of a DCR. - Crime rates have not increased in areas where DCRs operate. - DCRs are generally predicted to be cost-effective, in terms of net saving and life-years.
+- Research has found evidence of effectiveness of drug consumption rooms (DCRs) in reducing harms associated with drug use, particularly high-risk injection behaviours.
+Provision of sterile equipment to reduce infection transmission is a core function. - Some areas where DCRs are operating have had reductions in public drug consumption and publicly discarded drug-related litter, e.g. syringes. - People who use drugs are more likely to use a DCR if they are homeless, or without a fixed address. - DCRs have been used to provide people who use drugs with education on safer drug use, access to medical services and referrals to other health and social care services.
+Staff build harm reduction principles into their conversations with clients. - Some studies have shown that DCRs have decreased incidences of syringe and pipe sharing, though this is not consistent across all research. - Ambulance call-outs for overdoses in the vicinity of a DCR in Sydney, Australia were reduced during the DCR's opening hours. - Crime rates remained stable in the neighbourhood where a DCR operated in Vancouver, Canada. - DCRs are generally predicted to be cost-effective, in terms of net saving and life-years.
 However, more economic evaluation studies would complement the current literature. - Local police gained a mechanism to address public injection drug use in a way that promotes public safety.